dev-ai-lab/aws-architect/README.md

 ![elastic-load-balancer.png](media/elastic-load-balancer.png)

+- Security consideration
+  - EC2 accepts incoming traffic only from SG that is assigned to LB on port 80
+  - While LB accepts HTTP and HTTPS from everyone on port 80

 - Types:
   - Classic (Old) - 2009
   - Application LB: HTTP, HTTPS, Websocket - 2016: Layer 7 only LB